mitranim/fpx/docs/html/partials/list.md

 Concatenates lists, ignoring non-list arguments.

 This is intentionally **different** from <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat" target="_blank">`Array.prototype.concat`</a> and, by extension, lodash's `_.concat`.
-They inherited Scheme's hazardous mistake of coercing non-list arguments to singleton lists, effectively appending them.
-This leads to abuse and surprise. `fpx`'s `concat` ignores non-lists, preventing this gotcha.
+They inherited Scheme's hazardous mistake of appending non-list values.
+This leads to surprising errors and/or intentional abuse. `fpx`'s `concat` ignores non-lists, preventing this gotcha.

 **Note**: for individual elements, use [`append`](#-append-list-value-) and [`prepend`](#-prepend-list-value-) instead.